LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     * A [GitHub account](https://github.com/signup)
         * The free level comes with plenty of storage and free compute time to build loop, multiple times a day

-    To skip the detailed section, click on [New Terms with GitHub Build](#new-terms-with-github-build)
+    :material-skip-forward: To skip the detailed section, click on [New Terms with GitHub Build](#new-terms-with-github-build)

 #### Build Loop